erwn16/Roadmap/README_erwn.md

 ==========================================================================================================================================================
 PROPOSALS of a longitudinal Linux Mint user

 For Login, Screensaver, Update manager etc.: A unique functionality of showing the password to be able to correct a mistype.
-This is nowadays a standard in many apps.
+This will be very helpful.

 Recommendations with regard to start coding activities: Which projects are suitable for beginners like me?
 I didn't find recommendations.
 Where is "St", the shell toolkit, documented in Github?
-This is not documented.
+I searched for it and could not find it.

 Where can I submit proposals?
 I didn't find information about that.
 I guess that this way is not the correct channel.